 The Project Circles web app guides students in collaboratively assessing the sustainability of a selected location, in either the contemporary or a historical time period.
 Through research, investigation, and fieldwork, students determine how the location rates in terms of the sustainability of its culture, politics, ecology, and economics.
 They note how they arrived at the ratings and generate a profile circle as a visual representation of their findings.
-Students examine their data for connections among the different areas assessed and use the interactive tool to draw the network.
+Students then examine their data for connections among the different areas assessed.

 This tool was developed with the participation of the Circles of Sustainability consortium at the University of Western Sydney and draws upon the Circles of Social Life approach described at CirclesOfSustainability.org.